agathoklisx/libved/README.md

   Ed.set.lang_map (this, lmap);

   These correspond to 'A'-'Z' and 'a'-'z' respectively.

+/* File operation mode
+   This is triggered with 'F' in normal mode and for now can:
+     - validate current buffer for invalid sequences
+     - write this file

+   As an extension and if elinks browser is install, can open this file in a running elinks instance.

 /* Command line mode:
    (note) Commands do not get a range as in vi[like], but from the command line